 Colorectal cancer-cancer of the colon or rectum-is the third most common form of cancer for both men and women.
 If you've been diagnosed with rectal cancer, surgery is usually the most common and effective form of treatment.

-Traditionally, rectal cancer surgery is performed via an open abdominal incision.
-Our minimally invasive da Vinci robotic-assisted surgery requires only five small incisions and a shorter recovery time.
+Minimally invasive robotic-assisted surgery requires only five small incisions and a shorter recovery time than open surgery.
 It also means a much quicker return normal diet and bowel function.

 Stomach, pancreas, and adrenal surgery